gabrielfernanzo/gabrielfernanzo/README.md

 - 📚 I'm always working on something in my free time.
 - 🌐 I'm always trying to improve my English.
-- 💻 I'm also a CS:G0 enthusiast, although I don't play it.
+- 💻 I'm also a CS:GO enthusiast, although I don't play it.
 - 🚀 I'm always trying to meet new people and live new experiences.
 - 🏄 I once wanted to become a professional skateboarder.
 But it was before I found out I could code.